-I’ve previously posted about a Design Strategist Multiplier program that myself and my colleague Edmund Azigi were putting together per request of Scott Lietzke, our VP of Design at SAP SuccessFactors, the need of a new kind of designer, which might in tandem with the operations side of design.
-In this article, I will argue that the skills required for a design strategist should take senior craftsmanship and leadership to a new level in order to influence Strategy and Stakeholder Management.
+I’ve previously posted about a Design Strategist Multiplier program that my colleague Edmund Azigi and I was putting together per the request of Scott Lietzke, our VP of Design at SAP SuccessFactors, and the need for a new kind of designer to work in tandem with the operations side of design.
+In this article, I will argue that the skills required for a design strategist should take their craftsmanship and leadership to a new level to influence Strategy and Stakeholder Management.

 - Strategy and Stakeholder Management

 - Stakeholder Analysis

 - Stakeholder Communication Plans